 \subsubsection{Motion Capture System.}

-The motion capture system shown in Fig. \ref{fig:fig2}a, is based on 16 synchronized cameras recording motion in 120 Hz.
-We use Vicon's suits with 77 markers (refer to supp. for the location of markers on the body).
-The facial capture system is using ARKit with depth camera on iPhone 12 Pro, which extracts 52 blendshape weights in 60 Hz.
-The blendshape targets are designed based on Facial Action Coding System (FACS), and are widely used from novice users to industries.
-The audio is recorded in a 48kHz stereo.
+The motion capture system shown in Figure \ref{fig:fig2}a, is based on 16 synchronized cameras recording motion at 120 Hz.
+We use Vicon's suits with 77 markers (\textit{cf.} supplementary materials for the location of markers on the body).
+The facial capture system uses ARKit with a depth camera on iPhone 12 Pro, which extracts 52 blendshape weights at 60 Hz.
+The blendshape targets are designed based on Facial Action Coding System (FACS) and are widely used by industry novice users.
+The audio is recorded in a 48KHz stereo.